-9.8 Vacant land
+9.6 Vacant land

 The strategic objective for vacant land is to ensure growth and economic development.
-The objective of the strategy is:
+The hoped for outcome of the strategy is:

 - a.
 To encourage developers and land owners to develop their land; or - b.
 For landowners to rationalise and consolidate vacant land blocks in the hope of